 NLS Talking Books and Braille Program

 The National Library Service for the Blind and Physically Handicapped (NLS) free talking book program was first established by an Act of the U.S. Congress to serve blind adults.
 It was expanded in 1952 to include children.
 In 1962 music materials were added, and since 1966 individuals with other physical disabilities that prevent them from reading standard print are being served.
 Originally there were 19 libraries – today the NLS network includes more than 100 libraries across the nation and in the U.S. territories.
 These libraries distribute reading materials to a readership of more than 900,000.
 The Talking Book and Braille Program is a collaborative arrangement between federal, state, and local libraries.
-Read more about NLS services and players on the NLS website.
+Read more about NLS services and digital content playback options on the NLS website.